pkiraly/qa-catalogue-web/README.md

 - `id` (string) the machine name of the data directory.
 By default, it comes from the URL as the path of the application (qa-catalogue).
 With this parameter the administrator can overwrite the path.
 Note: this parameter was called `db` previously.
 For compatibility reason we will support `db` as well for some time.
-- `multitenant`: (bool, v0.8.0) flag to denote if the site is in multi-tenant mode, i.e. it hosts the evaluation of multiple catalogues.
-If it is set you can specify general and catalogue-specific settings, e.g. `versions=false` is a general setting, while `versions[loc]=false` is a library specific settings, which override the previous one.
 - `extractGitVersion` (bool, v0.8.0): a flag that enables to display the current git commit hash on the bottom of the user interface.
 Default is `true`.